syntagma/wpcas/readme.txt

 <blockquote>The Central Authentication Service (CAS) is a single sign-on protocol for the web.
 Its purpose is to permit a user to log into multiple applications simultaneously and automatically.
 It also allows untrusted web applications to authenticate users without gaining access to a user's security credentials, such as a password.
 The name CAS also refers to a software package that implements this protocol.</blockquote>

-wpCAS integrates WordPress into an established CAS architecture, allowing centralized management and athentication of user credentials in a heterogeneous environment.
+wpCAS integrates WordPress into an established CAS architecture, allowing centralized management and authentication of user credentials in a heterogeneous environment.

 Users who attempt to login to WordPress are redirected to the central CAS sign-on screen.
 After the user's credentials are verified, s/he is then redirected back to the WordPress site.
 If the CAS username matches the WordPress username, the user is recognized as valid and allowed access.